Horseshoes - Miss ogborne

 Important reminders

-PE: Every Tuesday and Wednesday
+PE: Every Monday and Thurday

 Bookbags: In everyday.
 The school expectation is that you read with your